graptolite/santa-catalina-serp/vein_transects/README.md

 1. Type the folder into the box.
 To use the example folder, type `example` into this box.
 2. Press "Load folder".
-3. Refresh the page

 ## EDS Map Analysis

-Upon refresh, the webpage will render control page for EDS map analysis.
-An arbitrary element map will be loaded purely as a placeholder.
+After the button is pressed, the webpage will render the control page for EDS map analysis.
+An arbitrary element map will as a placeholder.

 Broadly speaking, the buttons will show as needed (i.e. to guide through the process) - however, this shouldn't be relied on at the moment.